Fort Canning Park – An Overview For Families

 The other top spot is Sang Nila Utama Garden, a re-creation of the 14th-century royal gardens, complete with Javanese split gates and statues of frogs and fish.
 The gardens are so exotic that it would be easy to tell people you were in Bali!

-Take a stroll through Fort Canning Park at Night
+Take A Stroll Through Fort Canning Park At Night

-Fort Canning Park is open 24 hours a day, seven days a week, and it’s especially charming after sunset.
-The park is illuminated with myriads of fairy lights, turning it into a scene out of a fairytale.
+The park is open 24 hours a day, seven days a week, and it is especially charming after sunset.
+The site is illuminated with myriads of fairy lights, turning it into a scene out of a fairytale.
+Perfect for a romantic walk under the starry sky.

-Fort Canning Park FAQ
+Fort Canning Park Frequently Asked Questions

 What is the Fort Canning Park location?